apache/paimon/docs/content/docs/how-to/writing-tables.md

 5. not-matched-by-source-condition cannot use source table's columns to construct condition expression.

 {{< hint warning >}}
 1. source-alias cannot be duplicated with existed table name.
-If you use --using-ddl, source-alias must be specified and equal to the table name in "CREATE" statement.
+If you use --source-ddl, source-alias must be specified and equal to the table name in "CREATE" statement.
 2. If the source table is not in the same place as target table, the source-table-name or the source-alias should be qualified (database.table or catalog.database.table if in different catalog).